MysteryPancake/Houdini-Fun/README.md

 | [Download the HDA!](./hdas/MysteryPancake.fast_straight_skeleton_3d.1.0.hda) | [Download the HIP file!](./hdas/fast_straight_skeleton.hip) |
 | --- | --- |

-## HDA: Laplacian Filter
+## HDA: Laplacian Frequency Filter

 Another thing you can make with the [Laplacian node](https://www.sidefx.com/docs/houdini//nodes/sop/laplacian.html) is a geometry equalizer.

-Like with sound, you can exaggerate or reduce certain frequencies (eigenvectors) of the geometry.
-This allows for various smoothing and sharpening effects, like a parametric EQ for geometry.
+Like with sound, you can exaggerate or reduce certain frequencies (eigenvectors) of the geometry for blurring and sharpening effects.

 Thanks again to [White Dog](https://x.com/whitedo27114277?lang=en) for his [Eigenspace Projection example](https://drive.google.com/drive/folders/1gFYlmsFgpeihmcqZLFITvYQIW5mpYyJd)!
 I remade it in OpenCL for better performance.